bibi blangsted wants to make you a perfect white shirt that lasts forever | read | i-D

 I know you reject objects that don't appear to have any significance in terms of wider culture.
 Is this related to your own design preference that rejects unnecessary elements, which don't add any value?

 Yes, that's correct.
-I wish my favourite pant and jumper could just be produced for eternity, and the idea of the jewellery to be resurfacing, is to repeat with limited editions something you love.
+I wish my favorite pant and jumper could just be produced for eternity, and the idea of the jewelry to be resurfacing is to repeat with limited editions something you love.
 I hope to do this.

 What's authenticity to you?